 Properly supervised and planned educational field trips are an important part of the instructional program.
 A signed permission form from a parent or guardian is required for all trips.
 A telephone message will not be accepted.

-Participation on field trips are an educational Parent/guardian supervision may be required based upon student behavior.
+Participation on field trips are an educational opportunity and an extension of the class.
+Parent/guardian supervision may be required based upon student behavior.